 Playing inforty-degree heat, the match became one of the hardest that we had played so far.
 However, the greatreception that we were given by the Panthères supporterstotallymade up for our efforts.
 The welcome parade they had organised for our arrival to Natitingou is something we will never forget.

 The Republic of Benin is a sacred land steeped in mystery and energy.
 A sacred place that inspired our souls.

 The game against the Panthères wasn’t the only one that we had to play in Benin; we had a more important one.
 We were back in Benin’s capital city, Cotonou, to visit a boarding school located in one of the humblest neighbourhoods in the city.

-Home to boys and girls aged 9 to 14, they give them shelter and scholarship.
+Home to boys and girls aged 9 to 14, they are given shelter and schooling.
 The children live in a house close to the school.
-Further than just education, the school promotes values and helps kids develop themselves as human beings through sport.
-Playing with those children, some of whom extremely talented who will for sure have a career in football, was a difficult-to-describe experience.
-At the end of the match, we gave them the sport and school goods we had brought for them, something they thanked with songs and dances typical from their region.
+In addition to providing education, the school promotes values and helps the children develop as people through sport.
+Playing a match with those children, some of whom are already extremely talented and will definitely go far, was an incredible experience.
+Once the match had ended, we handed over the sports and school equipment that we had brought for them, something they thanked us for with songs and dances typical of the region.

 Part of the 500 kilos of sport and school items that we brought from Les Franqueses to Benin were donated to Panthères FC Djougou so that their promising youngsters will be able to keep on training in order to fulfil their dreams.